-For Jersey Investors Only:

-Consent under the Control of Borrowing (Jersey) Order 1958 (the "COBO" Order) has not been obtained for the circulation of this document.
+For Jersey Investors Only: Consent under the Control of Borrowing (Jersey) Order 1958 (the "COBO" Order) has not been obtained for the circulation of this document.
 Accordingly, the offer that is the subject of this document may only be made in Jersey where the offer is valid in the United Kingdom or Guernsey and is circulated in Jersey only to persons similar to those to whom, and in a manner similar to that in which, it is for the time being circulated in the United Kingdom, or Guernsey, as the case may be.
 The directors may, but are not obliged to, apply for such consent in the future.
 The services and/or products discussed herein are only suitable for sophisticated investors who understand the risks involved.
-Neither Pzena Investment Management, Ltd. nor Pzena Investment Management, Ltd. or Pzena Investment Management, Ltd. are subject to the provisions of the Financial Services (Jersey) Law 1998.
-Management, Ltd. or Pzena Investment Management, Ltd. are subject to the provisions of the Financial Services (Jersey) Law 1998.
+Neither Pzena Investment Management, Ltd. nor Pzena Investment Management, LtC nor the activities of any functionary with regard to either Pzena Investment Management, Ltd. or Pzena Investment Management, LtC are subject to the provisions of the Financial Services (Jersey) Law 1998.

-For South African Investors Only:

-Pzena Investment Management, LLC is an authorised financial services provider licensed by the South African Financial Sector Conduct Authority (licence nr: 49029).
+For South African Investors Only: Pzena Investment Management, LLC is an authorised financial services provider licensed by the South African Financial Sector Conduct Authority (licence nr: 49029).